hinson/DLLecture/01_setup.md

 tensorboard --logdir ./runs --port {your another port}
 ```

-Push `F6` to detach from the session.
+Press `F6` to detach from the session.

 Then open`http://{remote IP}:{your another port}/` in the browser.